Rade58/shaders_patterns/README.md

 This is not hard to see when you try passing uv coordinates as a arguments when creating vector 4 instance that is gl_FragColor

-Yes.
-But what is very hard is how to get wanted coloring effect you imagined

-fragment shader program is executed for every pixel, not for some kind of space between vertices. it is for every pixel
+fragment shader program is executed for every pixel, not for some kind of space between vertices likw I imagined before, in previous lessons wher we didn't place accent on fragment shader. it is for every pixel indeed

-## When trying to practice at first try to eliminate one color by adding 0.0 as an argument to rgb
+## When trying to practice at first, try to eliminate one color by adding 0.0 as an argument to rgb

-for other values try to use uv coordinates
+and for other two rgb values try to use uv coordinates

-you will maybe have better understanding
+you will maybe have better understanding when you see the produced effect

 # Something I noticed

-## Diagonal color mixing

 For these I set blue to be 0.0, so it would be easier to notice things